 Third party integration

-No patient information is shared with any of these — except for Cliniko.
+No patient information is shared with any of our sub-processors — except for Cliniko.

 Obviously, we interact with Cliniko in a huge way.
 We use the API key(s) you provide us to communicate with their servers both regularly in our app and, the first time you connect with us, from our servers.

-- Get a list of practitioners so we know in which plan to place you
+Get a list of users so we know in which plan to place you, and so user accounts can be created in Finger-Ink for the rest of your team

 We use Intercom as our customer support service.
 Any time you send an email to email@example.com, firstname.lastname@example.org or contact us through the chat button on the website, or in the app, it goes through Intercom's servers.